Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 Written consent form drafted and reviewed for your jurisdiction

-Recording retention policy documented and communicated
+Retention policy documented and communicated to the interviewee in writing

 Structured 12-question template finalized and shared with interviewers

-Transcription pipeline tested with a sample recording
+Transcription pipeline tested end-to-end on a sample recording

-LLM extraction prompt tested against a pilot transcript
+LLM extraction prompt tested against a pilot transcript and reviewed

 Artifact storage homes defined (ADR directory, runbook system, gotcha catalog)